snewcomer/ember-cli-integrated-fastboot/README.md

 |   └── middlewares
 ```

  The FastBoot instance runs in a [Node vm](https://nodejs.org/api/vm.html) to avoid leaking state to other instances.
-If any code uses Node globals, you need to provide your own `www` and include them with `sandboxGlobals`. `process` is provided with the default `www` file [here]().
+If any code uses Node globals, you need to provide your own `www` and include them with `buildSandboxGlobals` function. `process` is provided with the default `www` file [here]().

 ## Order of Operations